hannnid/MGFusion-DTI/README.md

 ## Resources
 + README.md: this file.
-+ Datasets: The datasets used in paper.
++ Datasets: The dataset used by MGFusion-DTI
-	+ BioSANP/:
+	+ 「Datsetsname」:
 		+ warm_start: The datasets for warm start.
 		+ compound_cold_start: The datasets for compound cold start.
 		+ protein_cold_start: The datasets for protein cold start.